Raptor007/X-Wing-Revival/README.txt

     of X-Wing Revival, you can try "X-Wing Revival Legacy.exe" which is 32-bit SDL 1.2.
     NOTE: SDL 1.2 and 2.0 often have different joystick axis mappings, so you may need to alter control binds or restore defaults when switching between them.
+    NOTE: There is currently no microphone support in the Legacy exe.

 Linux asks what application to open files of type "executable" with.

   Click Cancel, then right-click "X-Wing Revival.elf", select "Properties", then go to
     the "Permissions" tab, and check "Allow this file to run as a program".
 Close this window.
 Now double-clicking "X-Wing Revival.elf" should run it.

+MacOS says the application "X-Wing Revival.app" cannot be opened.

+  Zipping/unzipping sometimes clobbers file permissions.
+Easy fix in Terminal:

+    chmod +x "X-Wing Revival.app/Contents/MacOS/X-Wing Revival"

 == VIDEO PREFERENCES ==